DannyBen/rush-cli/README.md

 Building your own Rush repository
 --------------------------------------------------

-You can fork [my rush repository][1], and edit it to your needs, or follow these instructions to create one from scratch.
+Create your own repository, either manually or by using [this Github template][sample].
+In any case, it is recommended you name your repository **rush-repo**.

+To create a repository manyally, follow these steps:

 1. Create a new repository on GitHub, named `rush-repo`.
 2. Each folder you create in this repository is considered a package.